Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Introduction

 As a consequence, at the leading order as $g \rightarrow + \infty$, non-simple geodesics do not contribute to the average $\av{F}$.
 However, we will see in this article that some non-simple geodesics yield contributions decaying like $1/g$ in the average $\av{F}$, which means that \cref{eq:only_simple_intro} cannot be extended past the precision $1/g$.

-We explain in \cref{sec:canc-selb-trace} why, in order to reach the optimal spectral gap $1/4 - \epsilon$, all computations need to be performed with arbitrary high precision, i.e. with errors decaying in $1/g^N$ for arbitrary large $N$.
-The spectral gap $3/16$ then appears to be the threshold at which a description of the contribution of non-simple geodesics to the average $\av{F}$ becomes essential.
-Our spectral gap result, \cref{thm:29_intro}, is obtained by entirely analysing the contribution of size $1/g$ of the average $\av{F}$. \end{rem}
+We explain in \cref{sec:canc-selb-trace} why, in order to reach the optimal spectral gap $1/4 - \epsilon$, all computations need to be performed with arbitrary high precision, i.e. with errors decaying in $1/g^\ord$ for arbitrary large $\ord$.
+The spectral gap $3/16 - \epsilon$ previously obtained in \cite{wu2022, lipnowski2021} then appears to be the threshold at which a description of the contribution of non-simple geodesics to the average $\av{F}$ becomes essential.
+In \cite{anantharaman_29}, we show how the intermediate spectral gap $2/9 - \epsilon$ can be obtained by entirely analyzing the contribution of size $1/g$ of the average $\av{F}$, building on results from the present article. \end{rem}